1965 FA Cup final: First half

 Both teams started with a 4–4–2 formation and it was Liverpool that kicked the final off.
 Five minutes into the match, Liverpool defender Gerry Byrne and Leeds captain Bobby Collins collided, which resulted in Byrne breaking his collarbone.
 As substitutions were not allowed, Byrne decided to continue playing.
 He was unaware of the extent of his injury, as manager Shankly decided against telling him.
 The first action of the match was from a Liverpool free-kick, which Willie Stevenson played into the Leeds penalty area.
 Leeds goalkeeper Gary Sprake and defender Jack Charlton did not deal with it and it went out of play for a Liverpool corner.
 Liverpool captain Ron Yeats headed the ball on from the corner and striker Ian St John was close to reaching it, before it was gathered by Sprake.
 Leeds were trying to get winger Albert Johanneson into the match, but a pass to him from Johnny Giles was intercepted by Liverpool defender Tommy Smith.
 He passed to Ian Callaghan, who advanced before passing to Stevenson, he and Smith exchanged passes before Stevenson passed to Callaghan, whose shot was saved by Sprake.

 Liverpool had another attack in the early minutes, but Strong's shot from distance deflected off Charlton for a corner.
 The opening sixteen minutes saw three Leeds players, Billy Bremner, Charlton and Jim Storrie require treatment as they struggled to impose themselves on the match.
 Liverpool continued to press forward and an attack was thwarted when St John was dispossessed by Collins, who passed the ball back to Sprake.
 Leeds striker Alan Peacock fouled Smith following Sprake's clearance and Liverpool were able to build another attack, but St John's subsequent shot went wide of the Leeds goal.
 Leeds had an attack in the eighteenth minute, but Bremner's pass to Paul Reaney was intercepted by Liverpool goalkeeper Tommy Lawrence.
 Leeds began to grow in confidence and minutes later, Collins had a chance, but his shot from 35 yd went wide of the Liverpool goal.
 Minutes later, Leeds had another chance to score.
 Callaghan nullified an attack from Willie Bell and the ball went out for a Leeds corner.
 However, Peacock's header from the corner went wide.

 Liverpool had another chance on 25 minutes.
 A pass from Callaghan into the Leeds Penalty area was missed by Sprake, but Giles managed to clear the ball before Liverpool striker Roger Hunt could reach it.
 The game started to become scrappy, both sides struggled to find a way through their opposition defences and were misplacing passes.
 Three minutes before the end of the half, Liverpool had an attack.
 Strong passed to Smith, whose first touch caused the ball to bounce upwards, his subsequent shot went over the Leeds goal.
-A minute before the end of the half, Liverpool another chance, but Hunt's shot from 25 yd was saved by Sprake.
+A minute before the end of the half, Liverpool had another chance, but Hunt's shot from 25 yd was saved by Sprake.